everdom/SuperKeyboard/README.md

 #### AS OF (WHENEVER IT WAS) AHK has updated to "Version 2.0"
-Luckily it turns out, you can install either version 1.1 or 2.0, as when you try to run mouse-control.ahk in Version 2, it will happily download the old version and run it appropriately.
+Luckily it turns out, you can install either version 1.1 or 2.0, as when you try to run SuperKeyboard.ahk in Version 2, it will happily download the old version and run it appropriately.

 ## Modes of Input